thirtythreeforty/neolink/README.md

 - Improved error messages when your missing gstreamer plugins
 - Protocol more closely follows offical reolink format
   - Possibly can handle more simulatenous connections
+- More ways to connect to the camera.
+Including Relaying through reolink servers

 ## Installation